Baggins52/Rippl/README.md

 # Rippl

+## A web application that renders sentiment analyses for user-inputted Twitter handles, locations, and topics within locations.

 ![Alt text](public/img/examplescreen.png)
-### getting started
+### Getting Started
 To get started, you will need some API keys to make everything work.
 Please get API keys for the following:

 1. https://dev.twitter.com/
 2. https://www.havenondemand.com/

-Once you have API keys, please remove the .example from haven.example.js and twitter.example.js and add your API keys into these files.
+Once you have API keys, remove the .example from haven.example.js and twitter.example.js and add your API keys into these files.

-Once you have those two files setup, run npm install to get all the required packages.
+Once you have those two files setup, run `npm install` to install requisite packages.

 Create a MySQL database with:
 ```javascript